 Q. What is Naturalistic Paganism?

 A. Naturalistic Paganism is the set of religious paths which use Pagan symbols, rituals, and ideas while maintaining a Naturalistic worldview.

 According to the dictionary: Naturalism (noun): The idea that all phenomena in the Universe can be understood in scientific terms without recourse to supernatural explanations.

 Q. What is a “Naturalistic Worldview” (what do Naturalistic Pagans believe)?

 A. It is an approach to existence based on the natural laws found by science, on observable evidence, and on objectively confirmable experiments.
 Because things like ghosts, gods, magic, souls, divination, and spirits have not been shown to exist, they are generally not included in a naturalistic worldview.
 People with a naturalistic worldview include pantheists, agnostics, non-theists, atheists, freethinkers, humanists, skeptics, Universists, etc. This worldview is often arrived at by the approach of using objective evidence as the only reliable means to determine the truth.

 We don’t require anyone to agree to a rigid doctrine, but instead urge that everyone use reason, logic and evidence to critically test any belief.
-Famous naturalists include many of the US’ founding fathers, such as Thomas Jefferson, Benjamin Franklin, Ethan Allen, and others such as Charles Darwin, Mark Twain, Bertram Russell, R. G. Ingersoll, Carl Sagan, and many more.
+Famous naturalists include many of the US’ founding fathers, such as Thomas Jefferson, Benjamin Franklin, Ethan Allen, Thomas Paine, and others such as Charles Darwin, Mark Twain, Bertrand Russell, R. G. Ingersoll, Carl Sagan, and many more.